-There has been a huge influx of transplants to Bozeman this past year, many from warm states like California and Texas.
+There has been a huge influx of transplants to Bozeman these past few years, many from warm states like California and Texas.
 They come here for a variety of reasons - more space, quality of life, urban flight and don't think too much about the winter.
 It's all fun and games until the snow starts falling in October!
-If you are new to Bozeman and this is your first experience with winter, we have some tips for you on how to survive.
+If you are new to Bozeman and this is your first experience with winter, we have some tips for you on how to survive a winter in Montana.

 The first snow can be magical to even the biggest skeptics.
 The fresh layer of snow on the mountains against our bright blue sky can really take your breath away.
 Especially if it's your first time seeing it.
 Kids bundle up to build snowmen and the skiers get excited.
 It’s important at this point to find a way to maintain that positive attitude for the many months ahead, you will need it come spring when it's still snowing (and occasionally into summer).

 Now is the time to buy a snow shovel or snow blower if you haven’t already.
 The city requires snow to be removed from the sidewalks within 24 hours of snowfall.
 You’ll find that just because it snows, people in Montana do not stop running outside or walking their dogs so be a good neighbor and keep those sidewalks cleaned up!